The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- begin to develop skills of textual analysis
+- demonstrate skills of textual analysis

 - appreciate the importance of audience in relation to speech-making.